-The Citi Simplicity Card is a heavy hitter when it comes to APR promotions.
+The Citi Simplicity® Card is a heavy hitter when it comes to APR promotions.
 Many balance transfer cards offer 0% APR on transfers for up to year, but the Citi Simplicity offers 0% APR on transfers for a generous 18 months.
-You have a lengthy four months to transfer your balances to get the intro rate, and after the promo period you’ll qualify for between 13.24% and 23.24% APR.
-Plus, no annual fee.
+You have a lengthy four months to transfer your balances to get the intro rate, and after the promo period you’ll qualify for between 15.74% to 25.74% variable APR.
+Plus, $0 annual fee.

 Sphere® Credit Card

 BankAmericard® Credit Card

-The BankAmericard offers an attractive 0% APR for 18 billing cycles on balance transfers made within the first 60 days.
-You’ll also potentially receive a balance transfer revert between 11.24% and 21.24%.
-Take note there is no introductory promotional rate on purchases, and there’s also no annual fee for this card.
+The BankAmericard® Credit Card offers an attractive 0% APR for 15 statement closing dates on balance transfers made within the first 60 days.
+You’ll also potentially receive a balance transfer revert between 14.74% to 24.74% variable.
+Take note there is no introductory promotional rate on purchases, and there’s also $0 annual fee for this card.

 - Earn 10% back on Amazon.com purchases you make within the first six months of up to $200.

 - 3% cash back at US supermarkets up to $6,000 a year; afterward, 1% cash back.